jpacsai/Projects/README.md

 # Project links

-Links for my all my projects and their repos for ease of reference
+Links for my all my projects and their repos in one place for ease of reference

 ## Google-Udacity Front End Web Developer Scholarship:
 ### Challenge Phase: